Work

 Take Action Games

-Traversing art, game design, activism, and documentary.
-Take Action Games is a multiple award-winning studio-collaboratory invested in the evolution of design that advances ethical nonfiction storytelling and play mechanics.
+Traversing art, game design, activism, and documentary, Take Action Games is a multiple award-winning studio-collaboratory invested in the evolution of design that advances liberatory nonfiction storytelling and playful mechanics.

 Mountains after Mountains VR (산 넘어 산)